google/language-resources/si/transcription.md

 ## æda pilla

-The pronunciation of  ැ (æda pilla) and  ෑ (diɡa æda pilla) is not fully predictable.
+The pronunciation of  ැ (æda pilla) and  ෑ (diga æda pilla) is not fully predictable.
 The vowel stroke  ැ (æda pilla) can be read either /æ/ (common) or /u/ (less common).
 Analogously,  ෑ can be read /æː/ or /uː/.